matttgregg/advent2020/README.md

 times.
 The interactive environment is hard to replace, but in practice we end up trying to work around with tests, flexible input, mini-DSLs, and a fast(ish) compile/run cycle.

+# Day 14

+Surprisingly I don't have much to say about todays!
+I did enjoy it, but it felt like a stay calm, implement whats been described, and everything will be fine.
+No major tricks to the implementation.

+* I would say it's probably one of the harder puzzle descriptions to understand.
+It's not the most complicated procedure needing to be modelled, but it is complicated to explain in plain english.
+You could describe it more mathematically I guess, at the risk of completely bemusing those without a maths-y background, making the solution more obvious, and less interesting.
+Generally I enjoy the flavour text, and think Eric does a great job of describing complicated problems in an interesting way.
+(I'm not a speed coder, so certainly don't begrudge the minutes spent reading the problem description - it's a valuable skill anyway!)

+* Probably one of those days when I feel my lack of understanding the std toolkit of my language more completely.
+I could likely be a lot cleaner in my code if I used idiomatic bit operations.
+I *have* since seen some examples on Reddit using mask fields in interesting ways (a set/reset and floating field), but I'm not going to change my code at this point.
+(There aren't significant performance gains, and I don't think the existing code is too ugly.)

+not a speed coder, so don't